doherty100/kidzhackphilly/05-drawing-with-coordinates/README.md

 ## What's next

-In the next lesson we'll add an alien that tosses baseballs to our *baseball toss*.
+In the next lesson we'll add an alien that tosses baseballs to our *baseball toss* sample.
 See you next time!